 Following are impacts of the earthquake.

 Insurance payouts are expected to be between $12 billion and $42 billion.

 One would think so.
 But, you might pull out your policy and review the small print and consult your broker, an insurance coverage attorney, and an insurance claims accountant.
 They can give you a good understanding of the issues that you may face, provide some examples of precedents from other disasters, and help guide you through what may be an onerous claim process.

-Some questions that you may need to address include:
+Some questions that you may need to address include the following.